Oldest Cantonese comfort food spot in Chinatown. Humble, no-frills, cash-only eatery w/ authentic dishes and a sense of home.

-"The zongzi, particularly the Toishan style, are highly lauded for their size and stuffing.
-Other recommended items include salted fish with pork patty over rice, siu mai, and shrimp cheung fun."
+"The Toishan zongzi are highly recommended for their size and stuffing, and are considered by some to be the best in Chinatown.
+Other recommended items include salted fish with pork patty over rice, siu mai, and cheung fun (rice rolls)."

 Important Note